netxms/netxms-doc/admin/ups-monitoring.rst

 help of subagent and second one is through the network with help of SNMP.

-Subagent can be used for monitoring UPS (Uninterruptible Power Supply) attached to serial or USB port on computer where NetXMS agent is running.
+Subagent can be used for monitoring UPS (Uninterruptible Power Supply) attached to serial or USB port on computer where |product_name| agent is running.
 USB-attached devices currently supported only on Windows platform, serial is supported on all platforms.
 One subagent can monitor multiple attached devices.